Categories

 Battle of Marignan, September 14, 1515, Francis I at Marignano.

-The newly crowned monarch wasted no time in seeking revenge for France’s recent military setbacks by attempting to retake Milan.
-The force collected by Francis I was substantial for the time: roughly 10,000 horses, 30,000 infantrymen, and 70 cannons.
-Bayard, the Charles III, Duke of Bourbon (Also known as the Constable of Bourbon), the Duke of Lorraine, the Count of Guise, and Marshal Trivulce were only some of the numerous knights that participated in the mission.
-Yes, the nobility’s duty was to “preserve the state via guns” in return for special rights and perks.
-The Swiss were waiting for the French troops, so the Alps crossing was looking more challenging than expected.
-Nonetheless, François I showed his first signs of bravery by choosing the pass of Larche, which was far more treacherous than the passes of Montgenèvre or Mont-Cenis.
-Parallels to Hannibal were being drawn already… The French made camp in Turin after they crossed the Alps.
+The newly crowned monarch wasted no time seeking revenge for France’s recent military setbacks.
+His goal was to retake Milan.
+Francis I gathered a sizable force for the time—roughly 10,000 horses, 30,000 infantrymen, and 70 cannons.
+Notable participants in the mission included Bayard, Charles III, Duke of Bourbon (also known as the Constable of Bourbon), the Duke of Lorraine, the Count of Guise, and Marshal Trivulce.
+The nobility’s duty was to “preserve the state via guns” in exchange for special rights and benefits.

-The French monarch planned to negotiate, using his strike force as leverage.
-The Swiss promised to return Milan to Maximilian Sforza in exchange for one million crown (ecus – French coins) and the duchy of Nemours.
-Francis I continued on his voyage after accepting the conditions of the agreement.
-On September 10, he set up camp at Marignan, a dozen kilometers from Milan; in truth, he had little faith in the Swiss and also understood the woes of the Duke of Milan, who was trying to pay his mercenaries.
-This told him that his opponents were weaker and more disorganized than they had been.
+Francis I’s strategy involved negotiation, using his strike force as leverage.
+The Swiss agreed to return Milan to Maximilian Sforza in exchange for a million crowns (ecus, French coins) and the duchy of Nemours.
+After accepting the conditions, Francis I continued his journey.
+On September 10, he established his camp near Milan, at Marignano, as he had doubts about the reliability of the Swiss and sympathized with the Duke of Milan’s financial troubles.
+This led him to believe his opponents were weaker and less organized than before.

-The king’s fears were realized when the bishop of Sion, Matthäus Schiner, gained control of the Swiss camp.
-As many as 20,000 Swiss fled Milan on September 13, 1515, bound for Marignano.
+The king’s concerns materialized when the Swiss camp came under the control of the bishop of Sion, Matthäus Schiner.
+Around 20,000 Swiss left Milan on September 13, 1515, and headed for Marignano.

 The Battle of Marignano, etching by Urs Graf, Swiss mercenary.